Ker & Downey Product Manager Elizabeth Frels traveled to Europe to experience the Christmas Markets and fills us in on some of her favorite stops.

 Ask a Belgian about their favorite Christmas market, and it’s likely that their answer isn’t in Brussels or even in the country... it’s immediately across the eastern border in Aachen, Germany.
 That’s because the Aachen Weihnachts Markt is perhaps the most idyllic and charming of them all.
 Occupying the shadow of the 9th century cathedral in the city’s main square, the joy exuding from the glowing, garland-lined wooden chalets stalls is palpable.
 Here, the nougat comes in wheels as big as Parmesan cheese, the glühwein is perfectly spiced, and handmade ornaments dangle from every edge.
 The symbol of the market is the giant Printen figure, Aachen’s most famous holiday biscuit, which is akin to gingerbread in both its texture and adorable window display potential.
 Served either hard or soft, this delicate, anise-infused specialty a “must try” souvenir and a little taste of Christmas in bite-size form.

-The final stop of our Christmas market tour was Brugge, and upon reflection, there is no doubt that we saved the best for last.
-Medieval Brugge is a unique, ancient Flemish city with adoringly preserved architecture and lovely cobblestone streets where the only traffic comes in the form of feet and bicycles.
+Medieval Brugge is a unique, ancient Flemish city with adoringly preserved architecture and lovely cobblestone streets.
+Here the only traffic comes in the form of pedestrians and bicycles.
 One could spend days simply meandering the streets and popping into the vast array of artisanal chocolate shops.
 The Christmas Market, too, is one of the most famous in the country and features stalls on both the main Market Square and Simon Stevinplein nearby.
 Ice rinks linked in white light trees and cozy carriages pulled by strong timber horses only add to the picturesque atmosphere known for its excellent moules frites menus, upstairs tearooms, and did I mention chocolate?